Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 Rotating Drum / Cylinder
 -------------------------

 The rotating drum or cylinder driver represents an infinite cylinder rotating along a specified axis.
-It is defined by parameters including its center, velocity, axis, and angular velocity.
+It is defined by parameters including its middle, velocity, axis, and angular velocity.

 .. |ex1end| image:: ../_static/rotating_drum_end.png
-   :align: center
+   :align: middle
    :width: 300pt

 |ex1end|